-Captain Eric Newman has kitchen experience that he uses to provide top-notch service to his patrons at Journey South Outfitters.
-In this video he shares his experiences and the method he uses to fillet and break down a fish.
+Captain Eric Newman is a seasoned angler and a Louisiana native with fine-dining kitchen experience.
+Bringing together his knowledge of the water and the galley, he provides incredible service to his customers at Journey South Outfitters.
+In the video below, Captain Newman shares his method to fillet and break down a fish.

 Steps to Fillet a Fish

 Before cutting, consider grabbing a pair of fishing gloves to protect your hands from sharp fins.
 Starting at the fish’s head, make a vertical cut behind the skull and gills to remove all the meat from above the head.
 When you cut down the side of your fish, Capt.
 Eric recommends avoiding the belly in the rib cage area because it will get removed separately later.